Important Business Tax Changes to Consider:

 LLCs, partnerships and S corporations: We need to discuss the new California SALT cap workaround.
 It is a way to pay an extra tax to the state, get it back on your personal tax return, and reduce your federal income, essentially receiving a tax deduction.
 This is a way around the $10,000 cap on the tax deduction for state and local taxes.
 To receive the credit on your 2021 tax return, the payment must be made by 12/31/21, so be sure your accounting is up-to-date.
 If pending federal legislation removes the SALT cap, all of this goes away.

 You may be required to start treating some of your contractors as employees.
-The factors which the government looks at to determine if someone is an independent contractor versus an employee have changed.
-If you are controlling when, how, or where the person performs services, they may be your employee.
-The penalties for misclassifying a worker as an independent contractor are substantial.
-Even for a small payroll, the penalties can be tens of thousands of dollars.
+The factors which California uses to determine if someone is an independent contractor versus an employee have gotten very narrow, and the penalties for misclassification are unbelievably high.
 Here is my web page for more information.

 The rules regarding charging and remitting sales tax in California have changed.
 Any retailer with total sales of tangible property, including sales for resale, in excess of $500,000 is considered engaged in business in every district that imposes a district tax and so must collect and remit district tax.
 Other states have imposed similar requirements.

-Businesses with no retirement plan and more than 50 employees must register by 6/30/2021 for the new CalSavers program.
-This is essentially a payroll deduction Roth IRA program.
+California businesses more than 5 employees must register by 6/30/2022 for the new CalSavers program unless the company already has a retirement plan.
+CalSavers is essentially a payroll deduction Roth IRA program.
 Employers will be required to withhold contributions from each employee's paycheck unless the employee opts out.
-Businesses with more than 5 employees must register by 6/30/2022.
+The deadline for businesses with more than 50 employees was 6/30/2021.

 Year-End Tax Planning for Businesses